Quick Setup: Chat in the

 In Kotlin:

 When calling startChatSession, pass the context for the Activity that you want to show the chat UI on top of.
 The chat session starts minimized and the user can tap the thumbnail to go full screen.
 If you want the session to start in full-screen mode, call defaultToMinimized(false) on the builder.
+When the minimized view is visible, it displays the number of unread messages.
+This value represents the total number of bot, agent, and system messages that are unread.

 By default, the user's queue position is shown while the user waits for an agent.
 You can change this information from a position number to an estimated wait time using the queueStyle build method and specifying QueueStyle.EstimatedWaitTime.
 When using the estimated wait time, you can set the minimum (minimumWaitTime) and maximum (maximumWaitTime) wait time values.
 If the wait time exceeds the maximum value, a generic message appears, which you can customize (using the customizable chat strings).
 To understand the algorithm used for the estimated wait time, see the estimated wait time documentation in the Chat REST API Developer Guide.
 To hide queue information entirely, use a queue style of None.